Systems-Theory-in-Systems-Biology/EPI/docs/source/welcome.rst

 Optionally you can also inherit, and implement the abstract functions from

 * :py:class:`~epic.core.model.ArtificialModelInterface`: This allows you to check if the inversion algorithm is working for your model using the function :py:meth:`~epic.core.model.Model.test`.
-TODO: This function does not exist yet!!!
+   .. warning:: TODO: The function test may not exist yet!!!
 * :py:class:`~epic.core.model.VisualizationModelInterface`: This allows you to plot the results of the data interference using the function :py:meth:`~epic.core.model.Model.plot`.
-TODO: This function does not exist yet!!!
+   .. warning:: TODO: The function plot may not exist yet!!!

 Please read the documentation for our :doc:`Examples </examples>`.